zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-home-lists.md

 We have set **data-role="listview"** of each &lt;div&gt; so that Kendo knows to transform these &lt;div&gt;s into ListView widgets.
 Each album will look the same between the 2 lists, so we chose to share a template.
 Both &lt;div&gt;s get the attribute **data-template="album-template"**.
-In addition, we also need to add the template itself:
+In addition, we need to add the template itself:

     <script id="album-template" type="text/x-kendo-template">
         <div class="album" data-bind="click: viewAlbumDetails">